 But that’s just the beginning.
 We need to protect the rights of working people to organize for better wages and fairer treatment in the workplace.
 Unions don’t just increase wages for union members – they increase wages for all workers.
 We need to enforce the labor laws already on the books, to make sure safety is a top priority in the workplace, to protect workers from having their wages stolen by their employers, and to make sure those who work overtime are getting the pay they deserve.

 In addition, we must do more to help Americans balance work and family obligations by making affordable child care a reality for every worker – and making paid family and medical leave a guarantee for every worker.
 Taking a little time off to care for a newborn or a sick loved one shouldn’t spell financial ruin.
+I led the fight to double child care funding in the FY 2018 budget bill, allowing 230,000 more children to get care while their parents work.
 In addition, I’ve introduced legislation that would add some basic fairness to workplace scheduling.

 As our economy changes, with more and more people participating in the “gig economy” where they don’t have a single, full-time employer, we need to make sure our laws promote economic security for everyone.
 It’s time to re-think the basic bargain for workers in the 21st century, so that all workers – full-time, part-time, and gig – have access to basic benefits.